-LC3 is another alternative to LC1.
-Error!
-Reference source not found. describes the Life Cycle when Gemalto whishes to receive inlays instead of modules.
-In this case, the founder ships the module to the Inlay manufacturer.
+LC3 is another alternative to LC1 and used when Gemalto receives inlays manufactured by a third party instead of modules or wafers.
+In this case, the founder ships the module or wafer (depending on inlay technology) to the Inlay manufacturer.